Malivil/TTT-Randomat-20/README.md

 - [Gamefreak](https://steamcommunity.com/id/realgamefreak) for the "TTT Randomat" mod which THAT was an update to
 - [Grodbert](https://steamcommunity.com/id/Grodbert) for the [SCP-871](https://steamcommunity.com/sharedfiles/filedetails/?id=1992626478) model which is used in the "The Cake is a Lie" event
 - u/A_Very_Lonely_Waffle and u/Agenta521 on Reddit for the idea for the "Election Day" event
+- u/alpha1812 on Reddit for the idea for the "It's hunting season!" event
 - u/alt----f4 on Reddit for the idea for the "A Glitch has been patched" event
 - u/dinnaehuv1 on Reddit for the idea for the "Double Cross" event
 - u/En_TioN on Reddit for the idea for the "Blerg!", "Gaseous Snake", and "Scouts Only" events